RAN Digital Twin#

 to Python through bindings.

-ML Examples Overview
+ML Examples Overview#

 Currently, two examples are available depicting different ways of interfacing AI/ML toolchains with AODT:

 Example 1 illustrates the training of a channel predictor using the channel frequency responses (CFRs) generated by the EM solver.
-In the example, a neural network learns how to temporally interpolate and extrapolate the CFR from being given time-separated observations of the channel.
+In the example, a neural network learns how to temporally interpolate and extrapolate the CFR from the given time-separated observations of the channel.

 Example 2 shows the inference of a ML-based channel estimator embedded in the PUSCH pipeline.
 In the example, a neural network takes as input the least squares estimates of the demodulated reference symbols (DMRS) and predicts the channel values across the whole slot grid.

-ML Example 1 - Training a Channel Predictor
+ML Example 1 - Training a Channel Predictor#

 To illustrate how to perform online training in AODT, we can use a minimal example to train a channel predictor based on the channel frequency responses (CFRs) computed by the EM engine.

 Channel aging is a well-known problem for reciprocal beamforming, especially for UEs moving with high speed.
-This is due to the difference between in the radio environment between when the channel is sounded and when the base station applies the beamforming weights.
+This is due to the difference in the radio environment between when the channel is sounded and when the base station applies the beamforming weights.
 One way to address this problem is to use a neural network to predict the channel when the beamforming weights are planned to be applied.

 To train a neural network to predict the channel, we start by setting the following parameters in the Scenario stage widget.